 Bureau de Change is an award winning architecture practice founded by Katerina Dionysopoulou and Billy Mavropoulos.
 Its work is a direct product of the founders' upbringing, passions and experiences - combining the pragmatism and formality of their architectural training with a desire to bring a sense of theatre, playfulness and innovation to the design of spaces, products and environments.
 The result is a studio where rigorous thinking and analysis are brought to life through prototyping, testing and making.

-Within the last four years Bureau de Change has been shortlisted for the New London Architecture awards in 2015, 2016 and 2019, the Architects Journal Awards 2015, the RIBA Manser Medal 2016, the Sunday Times Awards 2019 (2 nominations) and the British Construction Industry Awards 2019.
+Within the last four years Bureau de Change has been shortlisted and won various awards, including Architect of the Year at the Sunday Times Awards 2019 and the Manser Medal 2016 and 2019.

 Billy Mavropoulos studied at the Royal College of Art and trained at Foster+Partners.
 Prior to founding Bureau de Change, Billy worked as an independent design consultant on projects for the Tate Modern, Tate Britain and Selfridges.
 In 2010 he featured in Wallpaper* magazine’s next generation issue as a designer who will change the face of design within the next 30 years.